LucaGiarr/expense-book/README.md

 14. Scroll to the bottom of the deploy page and select Preferred deployment type:
     Click either Enable Automatic Deploys for automatic deployment when you push updates to GitHub.
     Select the correct branch for deployment from the drop-down menu and click Deploy Branch for manual deployment.

+### Restrictions

+As mentioned in the known bugs, due to the use of the mock terminal template provided, the user will not be able to navigate through the app if the app is run on iPhone.

 ---